Tucson Knife Sharpening Service

 How should I transport my knives to you?

 Anything that protects the edge can work.
-A knife block, knife roll, knife cases, or individually wrapped up (towels and rubber bands for example) all can work.
+A knife block, knife roll, knife cases, or individually wrapped up (towels and rubber bands for example, not all loose together) all can work.

-As long as the edges are protected and it’s safe (please just don’t hand me a pile of knives…), it will work!
+As long as the edges are protected and it’s safe, it will work!
+Please do not hand me a pile of loose knives.